Algebraic approach to contraction families: Contraction families of quotient varieties

 \subsection{Contraction families of partial flag schemes}

 In this section, we study the case where $H=Q$ is a $\theta$-stable parabolic subgroup.

 We start with a quite more general setting.
 I.e., let $k$ be an arbitrary commutative ring with $1/2$, and $G$ be a reductive group scheme over $k$ in the sense of \cite[D\'efinition 2.7]{MR0228502}, i.e., a smooth affine group scheme over $k$ whose geometric fibers are connected reductive algebraic groups.
-We say that $G$ is of type (RA) if for every root $\alpha$ relative to a maximal torus $T$ of each geometric fiber of $G$, the positive generator of the ideal $\{\chi(\alpha)\in\bZ:~\chi\in \Hom_{\bZ}(X^\ast(T),\bZ)\}\subset\bZ$ is a unit of $k$, where $X^\ast(T)$ is the character group of $T$ (\cite[D\'efinition 5.1.6]{MR0218363}).
+We say that $G$ is of type (RA) if for every root $\alpha$ relative to a maximal torus $T$ of each geometric fiber of $G$, the positive generator of the ideal